cloudposse/geodesic/docs/design.md

 * `/etc/motd` is the current "Message of the Day"
 * `/mnt/local` is where we house the local state (like your temporary AWS credentials)
 * `/mnt/remote` is where we mount the S3 bucket for cluster state; these files are never written to disk and only kept in memory for security
+* `/conf` is where all module configuration is stored.
+Directory names are mapped directly to a bucket prefix, including subdirectories.

 ## Extending the Shell